danielryvero/melanies_smoothies/README.md

 [Customize your Smoothie](https://melaniessmoothies-danielryvero.streamlit.app/): This app uses a database in Snowflake to store orders for Smoothies and gives nutritional information about them.

 [Pending Smoothies Orders](https://melaniessmoothies-pending.streamlit.app/): This app marks the orders submitted in the [Customize your Smoothie](https://melaniessmoothies-danielryvero.streamlit.app/) as filled and removes them from the pending orders table.

+It uses Python to collect inputs and write SQL code into a database already set up in Snowflake.
+The code is really useful if you are following this workshop, but the Snowflake account linked to this app already expired.
+So good luck with your app!